SashaD826/Portfolio/README.md

   **Results:** Key data to optimize efficiency, including revenue trend over time, a histogram of typical order sizes, and detailed breakdowns by country, region, and product, etc.
  ### IBM Employees Evaluation
-  **Description:** Dataset contains information about IBM Employees: their job satisfaction, Education level, Hourly rate, Experience, etc.
+  **Description:** Dataset contains information about IBM Employees: their Job Satisfaction, Education Level, Hourly Rate, Experience, etc.

   **Problem:** Complex Dataset, some columns are indexed, and do not contain readable data.